 These days, I provide way more CHOICE in the classroom.
 I know all children aren’t ready to learn the same thing at the same time.
 I design a variety of learning centres that children can choose to participate in.
 I know that children learn about math concepts like numbers, shapes, and measurement when they build things or play games.
 I know that children learn about language from using it –reading for information, using different text forms for different purposes, adding details to drawings to share their thinking.
 I know that everyone comes to their own understanding and appreciation of things in their own time and on their own terms, and most importantly, when it matters to them.
 Of course, I still explicitly teach things like letter sounds and text features, but always in the context of something meaningful like singing a poem, sharing a picture book, or looking at language out in the real world.
 I spend time with children at the different centres, discussing what they are learning, noticing their growth and documenting their journey.

 And guess what?
 The children are happy.
 There’s more learning going on than ever before.
 Most days, I can’t keep up with them.
 They are planning and designing, producing and acting, creating and expressing themselves in a hundred different ways.
-They are learning to learn, to work together, to figure things out, to solve problems, to think for themselves.
+They are learning to learn, work together, figure things out, solve problems, think for themselves.
 Those low-achievers?
 They are learning every day.
 Those high-achievers?
 Never bored or acting up.
 And me?
 Happier than ever before at work.
 Excited and challenged every day.

 And each day, I am trying to do what Jane said.
 Make sure EVERY child has a good day at school.
 Sure, there’s a scattered rough morning, a rough week, for them or for me.
 But we manage.
 We don’t give up on each other.
 We go the extra mile, and focus on building our relationships with each other.